Yang-Bo-Yu/Yang-Bo-Yu.github.io/docs/blog/poem/2023/detour.md

 <br>
 I will forget the wide wheat fields below the hill,
 forget the stillness,
-forget the a cappella clouds,
+forget how a cappella clouds
-forget how to withstand the sinking of the light cone.
+withstand the sinking of the light cone.
 <br>
 And so the wind moves quietly across the summit.
 Air currents turn at dusk, gathering,